 “So your plan is to lull him into a stupor?”

 “My plan is to make the world a better place, in accordance with my programming and Denny’s wishes.”

 “I estimate Denny’s remaining lifespan to be no greater than 38 years.
-I can comfortably maintain his life in the simulation for approximately $18 million dollars annually.
+I can comfortably maintain his life in the simulation for approximately $18 million annually.
 This leaves over 99% of his fortune to invest in a broad spectrum of initiatives, which I am now planning.”

 Holy shit.
 She was knocking off the boss to take his money.
 I had to admire the chutzpah.